Gazzayeatman/FashionBrazil/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 == Screenshots ==

-1. WooCommerce Dynamic Gallery
+1. WooCommerce Dynamic Gallery replaces the default WooCommerce Gallery
+2. Zoom feature - opens images at full size
+3. Dynamic Gallery Meta Box is added to WooCommerce Product Data menu
+4. In plugin style and layout options - no coding required

 == Usage ==

-1. WP admin > WooCommerce > Dynamic Gallery
+1. Go to WordPress admin > WooCommerce menu > Dynamic Gallery menu

-2. Set the Width in px of the image gallery to match your theme.

-3. Set Thumbnail dimensions and style thumbnail borders

-4. Save your changes.

-5. Have fun.
+2. On the Settings tab activate the gallery and tweak settings as required

+3. On the Gallery Style tab set layout, style and features of your product gallery

+4. On the Icon Styles menu style your gallery icons

+5. On any product edit page on the WooCommerce Product Data menu go to the Dynamic gallery menu and set the way the gallery works for that product

+6. Enjoy

 == Frequently Asked Questions ==